Metro (franchise): Translations

 Most of the written works of the series were originally released in Russia.
 Some books from the universe of Metro 2033, like Piter, Towards the Light and Into the Darkness, have been translated to a number of European languages, such as German, Polish and Swedish.
 Prior to 2014 and the video games Metro 2033 and Metro: Last Light, no books in the series were released in a country where English is the prominent language.

 Other media

 A graphic novel titled Metro 2033: Britannia Comic Prologue inspired by the prologue of the Metro 2033 novel Britannia was published in 2012.
 The story was written by Grant McMaster, the author of the novel and is illustrated by Benedict Hollis.
 It is available as a free download and unlike the novels it is in English rather than Russian.

 A Metro 2033 board game based on the original novel was released in 2011.
 It was designed by Sergei Golubkin and was published by Hobby World.

-The Metro series was also being developed into films by Michael De Luca and Solipsist Films, but the deal has been cancelled by Glukhovsky due to his disapproval to their Americanization of his work.
-The new and only Russian Metro 2033 film adaptation project was announced in 2019 for the planned 2022 release.
+The Metro series was also being developed into films by Michael De Luca and Solipsist Films for MGM, but the deal has been cancelled by Glukhovsky due to his disapproval to their Americanization of his work.
+A Russian Metro 2033 film adaptation project was announced by the Russian state company Gazprom Media in 2019.
+The film is now unlikely to be made since Glukhovsky left the country to avoid prosecution and prison for his criticism of the Russian war in Ukraine.